bmatsuo/bmatsuo.github.io/_drafts/basic-firewalling-with-iptables.markdown

 generally means running a couple other services such as a database deamon, redis-server/memcached, etcd, etc (cannot...resist...).

-I figure that the easiest thing I can do to secure the machine is to set up a restrictive firewall.
+I figure that the most pragmatic to secure the machine is to set up a restrictive firewall.
 If I do this I can be less strict about securing communication between components contained entirely within the machine.
-If/When the time comes to split some of these service components on to separate logical machines I will deal with securing the communication of these services on a case by case basis.
+I can deal with securing this communication if/when I need to move service components off of the web server itself.

-As far as I am aware, the standard way to set up a firewall on a Linux machine is through *iptables*.
+As far as I am aware *iptables* is the standard way to set up a firewall on a Linux machine.
 The `iptables` command configures the Linux kernel's (IPv4) packet filter [1][].
-So I will begin my quest of practical internet security there.
+I will begin my quest of practical internet security there.

 ##iptables wtf

 I am coming from a space of sheer ignorance.
 I've never used firewalls on home machines.
 I used to play a lot of games and I found it a big annoyance.
-Since then I've built up a disipline of safe computer use, minimizing exposure to potential harmful situtations.
-Still, this is a dumb excuse and really I've playing it dangerously been unsafe for a long time.
+Since then I've built up a disipline of safe computer use, minimizing exposure to potentially harmful situtations.
+Still, this is a dumb excuse and really I've playing it dangerously for a long time.
 This needs to be fixed.

 The first thing I did to learn about iptables was google "sercuring a box with iptables", leading me to a Server Fault [discussion][2].
 Oh, fuck, what am I